Guinevere Turner: Career

-Turner emerged on the scene with the film Go Fish, which she co-wrote and co-produced with her then-girlfriend, Rose Troche.
+Turner co-wrote and co-produced her first film, 1994's Go Fish, with her then-girlfriend, director Rose Troche.
 Turner also starred in the film, portraying a young woman named Max whose friends help her find a new girlfriend, Ely, portrayed by VS Brodie.
 Director Kevin Smith was a fan of the movie, particularly a scene in it wherein, in an imagined sequence, some of a character's friends chastise her for "selling out" and sleeping with a man, and used it as an inspiration for his own take on a similar theme in his own film Chasing Amy.
 Turner has cameos in both Chasing Amy and Smith's later film Dogma.
 Smith also named Joey Lauren Adams' character in Smith's Mallrats after Turner.
 Another early film appearance was in Cheryl Dunye's 1996 independent film The Watermelon Woman.

 Turner and I Shot Andy Warhol director Mary Harron wrote the screenplay for the film version of Bret Easton Ellis' American Psycho, which Harron directed.
-Turner has a brief cameo in the film, in which she delivers the in-joke, "I'm not a lesbian!".
-There is also a line about attending Sarah Lawrence College, Turner's real-life alma mater.
+Turner has a small role in the film, in which she delivers the in-joke, "I'm not a lesbian!".

 A writer and story editor for the first two seasons of The L Word, Turner also made several guest appearances on the show as Alice Pieszecki's screenwriter ex-girlfriend, Gabby.

 In 2005, Turner wrote the script for BloodRayne.
 It was nominated for a Golden Raspberry Award for Worst Screenplay in 2006.
 In the documentary Tales from the Script, she stated in an interview that director Uwe Boll only used about 25% of her screenplay.
 In 2005, she co-wrote the script for The Notorious Bettie Page with Mary Harron, who directed the film.
 Turner and Harron collaborated again as screenwriter and director, respectively, on the 2018 film Charlie Says.

 Turner's first foray into web television was the 2008 online drama series, FEED, directed by Mel Robertson, launched on AfterEllen.com.
-In 2014 she appeared alongside Nayo Wallace, Candis Cayne and Cathy DeBuono in Jane Clark's horror comedy film Crazy Bitches.
+In 2014, she appeared alongside Nayo Wallace, Candis Cayne and Cathy DeBuono in Jane Clark's horror comedy film Crazy Bitches.

-Turner has directed several short films, such as The Hummer and Hung, which have appeared in many international film festivals.
+Turner has directed several short films, such as Hummer and Hung, which have appeared in many international film festivals.

+In 2019, The New Yorker published an essay by Turner entitled "My Childhood in a Cult," about growing up in the Lyman Family.
+Four years later, Turner published a memoir, When the World Didn't End, expanding greatly on the story of her youth, and continuing on to her adolescence in an abusive household.
+Kirkus Reviews called the book "a moving portrait of a bizarre childhood written with emotional nuance and bittersweet deliverance ...
+The author’s prose is reflective, vivid, and confessional, a rich combination full of striking imagery."